the Rylie Center for Hope and Healing, PLLC

 Trinity is a Louisiana transplant who spent a few years in Boston and eventually found herself in Denver.
 When she is not working, you can find her rekindling a love for fiction, deep diving into the creative arts, rollerblading, engaging in circus arts (lyra and sling), getting lost with her partner in spontaneous adventures, storytelling, and writing poetry.

-Trinity Is accepting new clients for virtual care.
+Trinity Is accepting new clients for virtual support

 Claire Kagan (she/her) is a Licensed Social Worker with a Master's in Social Work from New York University.
 She started in the therapy world doing clinical behavior therapy with young (0-3 year old) children and their families, where she quickly realized that she had a passion for supporting families through the transition of pregnancy, birth, and the first few years postpartum.
 As a result, she's also worked as a birth doula and prenatal yoga teacher.
 In her experience as a doula, Claire has been in the trenches with her clients through fertility challenges, pregnancy and birth complications, loss, and difficult postpartum transitions.
 She has had the privilege of attending births in homes, birth centers, and hospitals and has stood alongside clients as they navigated not only their physical/medical care, but also the accompanying emotional journey.
 Claire's therapeutic, holistic approach is strengths-based, trauma-informed, person-centered, community-focused, and rooted in a deep understanding of the transformation that occurs during birth.
 She welcomes clients with a warm, calming, earnest, and open posture that encourages everyone in her care to feel safe, seen, and held.

-Claire Is accepting new clients for virtual care.
+Claire Is accepting new clients for virtual support

 Brooke (she/her), MA, LPCC, earned her Master of Arts in Counseling from Regis University.
 After navigating her own mental health journey and spending 14 years in the corporate world, Brooke made the decision to return to school to give back in a meaningful way.
 Inspired by the transformative impact of her own therapy, she strives to elevate the collective well-being by offering others the support and guidance she continues to receive through her own therapeutic process.